 Adding a new pipeline¶

-1. How CBIcall discovers workflows¶
+1. How CBIcall runs workflows¶

 At runtime, CBIcall:

-- Reads the user parameter YAML (e.g.
+- Reads the user configuration file (e.g.

-- Loads and schema-validates the workflow registry:
+- Loads the workflow registry

 2. Create workflow scripts¶